TheBoxyBear/charttools/docs/GettingStarted.md

 The repository includes a sandbox environment where you can explore the library and perform various tests.
 To use the sandbox environment, open Program.cs from the Debug project.
 The project targets .NET 6 and references the Net6 project.

 > **NOTE**: This project is for personal testing and experimenting purposes only.
 Any pull requests that includes changes to the Debug project will be rejected.
+Make sure to exclude changes to the project before commiting to your branch.

 ## Supported file formats